franton/franton-recipes/Netskope/README.md

 Original recipe inspiration: Patrick Gallagher's recipe - com.github.patgmac.download.Netskope

-Replace the hostname in the HOSTNAME field with download-*hostnamehere*.goskope.com
+Replace the hostname in the TENANT field with your tenant name, and the variables will do the rest.

 Download recipe just to get the latest admin deployable pkg.

-PKG recipe to wrap the downloaded pkg with the tamper protection file and a highly custom postinstall script.
+PKG recipe to wrap the downloaded pkg with the tamper protection file and a highly custom postinstall script. sign recipe to codesign the custom pkg from the PKG recipe.

 See tech notes below:

 Sign recipe to optionally codesign the created pkg.